PLEASE READ THE GUIDE BELOW BEFORE TURNING ANYTHING ON

 - To choose a game, first pick which system you want to play using the joystick, then press the Player 1 Start button (white button with 1 man).
 Also use the joystick to scroll the list of games and press Start again to start one.

 - After you start up an Arcade game (MAME menu), use the left pinball flipper button on the left side of the cabinet to insert coins, and then press the white start button(s) with men on them to play.
+If a game only used 1 button, then it will always be button 1 closest to the joystick.
+If a game uses 2 buttons, then it will add button 2, and so on.

 - To Exit a game, HOLD the left pinball button and press the Player 1 Start button.